Governor Cuomo provides Sunday coronavirus update for NYS

 |Yates

-Saturday, there were six deaths reported due to COVID-19 in New York State, bringing the total to 25,456.
+Saturday, there were 14 deaths reported due to COVID-19 in New York State, bringing the total to 25,519.
 A geographic breakdown is as follows, by county of residence:

 |Deaths by County of Residence